-Many commercial properties in Basildon have dated lighting, in some cases wasting thousands of pounds per year in wasted electricity.
+Many commercial properties in Basildon have dated lighting, sometimes wasting thousands of pounds per year in wasted electricity.
 We can upgrade your dated lighting to modern LED versions, which are cheaper to run and better for your employee’s health and safety.

-Every business has unique needs we can assess your premises, taking into account your specific needs and requirements.
-Afterwards, we’ll write you a free no-obligation quote.
+Every business has unique needs we can assess your premises, considering your specific needs and requirements.
+Afterwards, we’ll write you a free, no-obligation quote.
 Our Commercial Electricians are fully qualified with years of experience.
 Our prices are also excellent when compared to other companies in the Basildon area.

-Stay On The Right Side Of Building Regulations
+Stay On The Right Side Of The Building Regulations

 All lighting installations must adhere to the latest building regulations and be undertaken by a fully qualified Electrician.
 TM Hughes and Son is an NICIEC Domestic Installer.
 Our Electricians know the building regulations inside out.

 All Electrical work undertaken is safe and adheres to the required building regulations.
-All works accompanied by certification proving the works been done by a certified Electrician.
+All works are accompanied by certification proving the works have been done by a certified Electrician.